AspJpeg enables you to set a new alpha channel for the image, and also remove an existing one,

 objJpeg.SaveUnique( @"c:\path\out.png" );

-Here is the output image shown on a blue background to make its transparency more obvious:
+Here is the output image shown on a blue background with a white border to make its transparency more obvious:

 If the 2nd argument to SetAlpha is changed to True, the output will be as follows: